nh83012001/nh83012001/README.md

 ### Hi there 👋
-Software Developer with rock-solid experience in building complex applications with JavaScript, TypeScript, React, Next.js, Node.js and other tools in the JavaScript ecosystem.
+Software Developer with rock-solid experience in building complex applications with JavaScript, TypeScript, React, Next.js, and Node.js.
 Prefer the AWS ecosystem for deploying and other services.

 - 🔭 I’m currently working @ [Dawn Patrol](https://www.dawnpatrol.cloud/)
 - 🌱 I’m currently learning Swift